-When you refinance, you might have the ability to lower your interest rate and monthly payment , sometimes significantly.
-You also might have the option of tapping into your home equity by "cashing out" some funds to fix up your home, consolidate debt, or plan a special vacation.
-You might have the option to refinance to a shorter-term mortgage loan, enabling you to build your equity faster.
+You might be able to lower your interest rate (sometimes by a lot) and reduce your mortgage payment amount with your refinanced loan.
+Additionally, you might be given the option of pulling out some of the equity in your house by "cashing out" a sum of money to remodel your home, consolidate debt, or take your family on a vacation.
+You might have the option to refinance into a shorter-term mortgage, enabling you to build up your equity faster.

-Ultimately, for most the total of up-front costs to refinance are made up soon in monthly savings.
-We'll help you determine what mortgage loan program is perfect for you, taking into account your cash on hand, how likely you are to sell your residence in the next few years, and how refinancing can effect your taxes.
-Call us at (260) 338-2561 to get you started.
+Most borrowers find that the savings per month quickly outweigh the up-front expenses of a refinance.
+We will help you determine which mortgage loan program is the right fit for you, considering your cash on hand, how likely you are to sell your home in the near future, and what effect refinancing will probably have on your taxes.
+Call us at 2603382561 to get started.